 Motivational framing: Be prepared to understand the patient's motivation or concern and based on that change your messaging.
-Example: 65+ Website to help healthcare providers communicate on influenza vaccination: https://www.influenza-defense.org/
+Example: 65+ Website to help healthcare providers communicate on vaccination.

 Personalized Year-Round Vaccination Action Plan: Calendarize vaccines across the entire year all the vaccines that are recommended by ACIP in the US for patients, to improve communication to patients and understanding for providers \rightarrow to improve vaccine uptake.